-As a business owner, there is a love-hate relationship we have with Facebook.
-We hate the time-suck that it is and that it seems no one is even listening and seeing anything we are doing there, and yet it is still the most heavily used social networking channel and we know we “should” have a presence there, just like having a website in 1999 was an important form of legitimacy.
+As a business owner, I know there is a love-hate relationship we have with Facebook.
+We hate the time-suck that it is and that it seems no one is even listening or seeing anything we are doing there, and yet it is still the most heavily used social networking channel.
+We know we “should” have a presence there, just like having a website in 1999 was an important form of legitimacy.

-So how can you successfully use this mega platform to actually convince people to leave their homes where they can push a button and Amazon and Grubhub deliver whatever they want, and come into your local business to spend money?
+So how can you successfully use this mega platform to actually convince people to leave their homes, where they can simply push a button and Amazon or Grubhub will deliver whatever they want, to come into your local business and spend money?
 Let’s take a look at some tips you can implement before the year comes to a close.

 1. Get involved in local community Facebook Groups

-Or better yet, start your own community Facebook group for your city, town, or interest group.
+Or better yet, start your own Facebook group for your city, town, or community interest.
 Facebook is more than Personal Profiles and Business Pages.
-It also has plenty of groups revolving around specific interests, especially in the local community and neighborhoods.
-Most neighborhoods today have their own Facebook Group to share events, items for sale, recommendations, and more.
+It also has plenty of groups focused around specific interests, especially in the local community and neighborhoods.
+Most neighborhoods today have their own Facebook Group to share events, crime warnings, wildlife sitings, items for sale, recommendations, and more.

 You can engage with your local community and let them know you’re more than a faceless business that wants to sell them things.
 You also get an idea of the issues concerning your local community, events you might want to attend or sponsor, and networking opportunities with other retail business owners in the area.
-Use the group to ask questions and share “BEST OF” lists– Best dog parks, best place to get dessert after 10pm, best picnic spots.
-Throw out the question and have people comment with their answers and then offer to curate the list into a .pdf and share them with the group.
+Use the group to ask questions and share “BEST OF” lists– Best dog parks, best place to get dessert after 10pm, best picnic spots, and more.
+Throw out the question and have people comment with their answers and then offer to curate the list into a .pdf and share it back with the group.

 2. Create PHOTO-WORTHY spots in your local business.